piti-diablotin/agate/README.md

 At the moment the most remarkable functionnalities are for molecular dynamics (MD) simulations and phonon analysis.
 Agate allows you to extract information of a trajectory to interpret the physics on the system.
 Several tools are included to make life easier.

 ## Some features
-Here is a small list of quantities that you can extract with **agate** from an MD simulation:
+Here is a small list of quantities that you can extract with **agate** from a MD simulation:
 - OpenGL capabilities
 - Extract images to make a movie
 - Concatenate several simulations in one